rakamoviz/infixCalc/README.md

 3. We execute in our head the postfix notation obtained in step #2, running stack machine there, and this will give the mixed number.
 Make sure this result matches the result obtained in step #1 (it should).
 4. Use the mixed number obtained in step #3 in the expection in the test code.
 5. If the test fails, check if the postfix notation produced by the code matches with the one obtained in step #2.

+## scratchpad_promise.js & scratchpad_rxjs.js
+These two files provide examples of how to use the module.
+There are two functions, **calculate** and **calculatePromise**.
+If it is preferred to use Promise or async/await, use *calculatePromise*.
+Otherwise, use *calculate*, which returns an *Observer*, which you can attach a subscriber to.